facebook

 If I need to take the bridging programme, how much will it cost and how long will it take?

-When will the application for Diploma courses begin?
+When will the application for part-time courses begin?

-When will the application for Diploma courses begin?
+When will the application for part-time courses begin?

 Courses are run in April and/or October of each year.
-Application for the April intake starts in early November and October intake starts in early May.
+Applications for the April intake start in early November, and the October intake starts in early May.

 How do I get more information on the next run of the course?